 - Desire to pursue higher education should not be extinguished due to lack of either funding or the college preparation that makes students better candidates for college acceptance.
 Over the years, The 100 Black Men of Macon Georgia, has invested considerable effort towards closing the achievement gap in academics between African American youth and their peers in other ethnic groups.
 Our college-prep initiatives address the quality and quantity of information, resources, and tools available to youth.
 We have provided free ACT/SAT practice exams, reduced-priced exam prep courses, college campus visitation, workshops on preparing for, and funding a college education.
 In addition we host the largest College Scholarship Fair targeting African American and Latino students in the Macon-Middle Georgia area, drawing busloads of students from 24 Central Georgia Counties as far as Dooley, Telfair, Jasper, Taylor, and Chatham Counties.
 Additionally, we collaborate with the Department of Juvenile Justice, and The Mentors Project that helps provide youth service

-Macon-Middle Ga. – D.J.J.
-Diversion / Step Forward Program
+Macon-Middle Ga.
+Step Forward Program

 In February 1997, The 100 began a partnership with the Department of Juvenile Justice with Step Forward.
 An alternative sentencing program in partnership with the Bibb County Juvenile Court for first time non-violent offenders.
 The juveniles are involved in extensive counseling, mentoring and training sessions on conflict resolution and self-esteem.
-We have averaged serving 200 youths annually and have served over 3700 youth since inception of the partnership.

 Boy Scouts of America Scout-Reach Program